us4useu/arrus/docs/content/api.matlab.rst

 SetNumberOfFirings
 ------------------

-..  mat:function:: AriusMEX(moduleIndex, "SetNumberOfFirings", numberOfFirings)
+..  mat:function:: Us4MEX(moduleIndex, "SetNumberOfFirings", numberOfFirings)

     Sets number firings/acquisitions for new TX/RX sequence.
 For each firing/acquisition a different TX/RX parameters can be applied.